The response of the intestinal epithelium to infection with the protozoan parasite, Cryptosporidium parvum

 - Download the raw data, which consists of 9 fastq files.
 You will need about 30Gb of storage space on your harddrive to accomodate these file. please do not uncompress these files (leave them as .gz files)

 - In the event that you have any problems installing or using Kallisto to map this raw data, I’ve already mapped this data to produce transcript-level abundance data, which you can download and start working with immediately.
 These files are available as a single compressed file here.
-Unzipping this file will reveal 9 folders (each containing the Kallisto output from mapping each of the 9 fastq files above).
+Unzipping this file will reveal 9 folders (each containing the Kallisto output from mapping each of the 9 fastq files above), along with 9 log files (one for each sample that was mapped).
 You may notice that each folder contains several files.
 Please leave these in place.
 During the course, we will discuss what these files actually mean.